TUC117/CP-2K24/week1/README.md

 **Input Format**:<br>
 Each test contains multiple test cases.
 The first line of input contains a single integer $t$ $1≤t≤100$ — the number of test cases.
 The description of the test cases follows.<br>
 First line of each test case contains two integers n and target.
 Where n is the size of the array<br>
+Second line of each test case contains n integers of the array.<br>
 **Output format**:<br>
 For each testcase output two integers as mentioned above in a new line<br>